Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 == Summary: Canonical Forms

 #Block(color: purple)[
-  *What we've learned:*
+  *What we've learned about normal forms:*

-  + Literals, terms, clauses are the building blocks
+  + *Building blocks:* Literals, cubes (AND of literals), clauses (OR of literals)
-  + DNF: OR of terms (conditions that make function true)
+  + *DNF (Disjunctive Normal Form):* OR of cubes --- "output is 1 if ANY scenario holds"
-  + CNF: AND of clauses (constraints that must all hold)
+  + *CNF (Conjunctive Normal Form):* AND of clauses --- "ALL constraints must be satisfied"
-  + Minterms/maxterms: complete terms/clauses with all variables
+  + *Minterms/Maxterms:* Maximal cubes/clauses containing all variables
-  + SoP/PoS: canonical forms using minterms/maxterms
+  + *SoP/PoS (Canonical forms):* Unique representation using all minterms/maxterms
-  + Shannon expansion: recursive decomposition by variables
+  + *Shannon expansion:* Recursive decomposition by cofactors
-  + Every Boolean function has CNF and DNF representations ]
+  + *Universality:* Every Boolean function has both DNF and CNF representations ]

+#note(title: "Terminology")[
+  "Cube" and "term" are interchangeable for DNF components, but "cube" provides unique geometric interpretation and aligns with minimization literature.
+]

 #Block(color: yellow)[
-  *Next:* #h(0.2em)
-  Minimization techniques to reduce the size of these expressions (K-Maps, Quine-McCluskey).
+  *Key insight:*
+  Normal forms let us synthesize ANY circuit from a truth table.
+  But canonical forms are often huge --- we need minimization techniques!
 ]

+// #Block(color: blue)[
+//   *What's next:*
+//   Canonical SoP/PoS work but are wasteful (many redundant gates).
+//   We'll learn minimization techniques: algebraic manipulation, K-maps (visual), and Quine-McCluskey (systematic).
+// ]

 = Minimization